Zorlin/raptorswithhats.com-hugo/content/posts/2020-09-12-elastic-nas-intro.md

 I figured the difference was worth it for the peace of mind in case I ran into any issues.
 All up, the first board cost me about $160 including power supply and some accessories, such as a "case".

 Once I had my board in hand, I would set up a basic single-node installation on it, and determine if the speeds, latency and reliability were good enough to justify continuing.
 If they were, I would buy 3 more nodes and expand the cluster to span all 4.

-Here's what I would need:
+Here's what I would need...

 Shopping list (Prices in AUD):